sedexch/sedexch.github.io/docs/client-container-v6/index.md

 ## Before Starting

 ### sedex is a Closed User Group

-sedex is a closed user group for registered and authorized participants only.
+sedex is a closed user group for registered and authorized participants of e-Government Switzerland.
 Only subscribers with regulatory authorization and the appropriate credentials can use sedex.
-Please contact sedexsupport@bfs.admin.ch if you are interested in subscribing to the sedex platform.
+Please contact [sedexsupport@bfs.admin.ch](mailto:sedexsupport@bfs.admin.ch) if you are interested in subscribing to the sedex service.

 ### Container or classic installation?

 The sedex client can not only be operated as a container but can also be installed directly on numerous operating systems as a classic software installation.
-The installer and the corresponding installation and user manual can be found at www.sedex.ch.
+The installer and the corresponding installation and user manual can be found at [www.sedex.ch](http://www.sedex.ch).

 ### Container and Documentation are Pre-Release

 The official container image of the sedex Client and the accompanying documentation are currently still to be considered a pre-release and are in a public pilot phase.
 It is strongly discouraged to run a critical productive sedex Client based on this image without the necessary knowledge.
-Please contact [sedex support](http://www.sedex.ch) should you plan to use this container image or if you have any questions.
+Please [Contact sedex support](../contact.md) should you plan to use this container image or if you have any questions.

 ### Preparation required